colinkeany/brandgrab/README.md

 - [License](#license)

 ## Getting Started
 The easiest way to get started is to download the [latest release](https://github.com/colinkeany/brandgrab/releases).
-This folder includes the HTML template which is hard-coded to pull the necessary JS and CSS from JSDelivr.
+The folder includes the HTML template which is hard-coded to pull the necessary JS and CSS from JSDelivr.
 The template also includes `svgData.js`, which is where you'll add your different logo styles as `svg` code.

 ### JSDelivr
 For reference, BrandGrab source code for CSS and JS is available via JSDelivr.
 If you fork this repo or download the [latest release](https://github.com/colinkeany/brandgrab/releases), the CSS and JS will already be available in the code.